 Graco 4Ever vs Graco Extend2Fit

-The Extend2Fit has several niceties that the 4Ever doesn’t have, such as an extendable panel which provides extra leg room, but it lacks one important feature: The seat can’t be used as a booster.
+The Extend2Fit has several niceties that I like, such as an extendable panel which provides extra leg room, but it lacks one important feature: The seat can’t be used as a booster.
 It’s just a convertible rear- to forward-facing car seat.

-That said, there is a Graco 4Ever Extend2Fit car seat, which gives you the benefits of both worlds: extra leg room, extended rear-facing (up to 50 lbs), and the options of both high-back and backless boosters.
+That said, there is a 4Ever Extend2Fit car seat, which gives you the benefits of both worlds: extra leg room, extended rear-facing (up to 50 lbs), and the options of both high-back and backless boosters.
 Even better?
-Instead of the 4Ever’s 21.5″ width, the 4Ever Extend2Fit has a width of just 19 inches.
+It a width of just 19 inches!